 Fire-In 1665 London experienced their last of outbreak of bubonic plaque.
 More than 100,000 people died from the plague carried by flees, and rodents.
 This Great Plague would sweep London, peaking and falling, and then flaring up again.
 Then one day in September of the next year, a fire started in a bakery, swept through London.
 The fire destroyed much of the center of London, but strangely causing few casualties.
 However, the fire did kill many of the rodents, and no plague outbreaks occurred in the aftermath.

-If you have only one or two mice, traps may work, but if they are a real problem, it is best to call Staten Island Pest Control.
+If you have only one or two mice, traps may work, but if they are a real problem, it is best to call Fillmore Pest Control.
 We will find and kill your mice and dispose of them for you, keeping you safe and healthy.
 For more information about our rodent control program contact us today.